abagla18/Projects/iNeuron_internship_BA_1/README.md

 - Highly rated wine from United States comes from provinces in California, Oregon & Washington state.
 - Christina Pickard is one of the top 10 tasters whose review affects the points and price of the wines.
 - From the trend we can definetly conclude that as the rating/points of the wine increases the price also increases gradually.
+- The more stable the climate of the region the better and consistent is the taste of the wine produced over the years.

 ## LinkedIn Post
 Pending <br>

 ## Youtube Video
 Pending <br>